AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     A (I + J) := P / 0;
     medium: divide by zero might fail

-The verification conditions will then be given to an automatic prover.
+The verification conditions are then given to an automatic prover.
 If every verification condition generated for a program can be validated by a prover, it means that no error will ever be raised at runtime when executing this program.